What the Hell Happened to Heather Graham?

 Kyle MacLachlan originally opted out of the movie for fear of type casting.
 Reluctantly, he agreed to a reduced role.
 The show had ended on a cliffhanger with Graham’s character’s life in the balance.
 But without full participation from MacLachlan, that story would have to wait.

 Instead, Fire Walk With Me was a prequel to the show.
 MacLachlan had an extended cameo.
-And Graham appeared for a moment teasing what might come should a sequel get made.
+Graham appeared for a moment teasing a sequel that would follow up on the show’s unfinished plot threads.

 Unfortunately for Twin Peaks fans, there was a huge backlash against the show after its cancellation.
 Fire Walk With Me was booed at Cannes and bombed at the box office.
 The sequel in which Graham would likely have had a more significant role was never made.